JasmineZhangxyz/ultrasound-liver-classifier/README.md

 - `SVM.ipynb`: SVM with an RBF kernel.
 We first normalize the data and apply PCA (retain 70% of the variance) to reduce dimensionality before training our SVM model.
 - `Liver_CNN.ipynb`: Simple CNN with 2 Convolutional Layers (with ReLU activation, 2x2 Max-Pooling) with 3x3 kernel, 30% Dropout Layer, and 2 Fully-Connected Layers.
 We use an Adam optimizer and Cross Entropy Loss function for training.
 This Notebook also includes attention map visualizations to identify how the model recognizes liver features.
+- `TransferLearning.ipynb`: 4 pre-trained models (ResNet-18, GoogLeNet, AlexNet, VGGNet-16) with frozen weights.
+A custom classification layer is added and trained for the purposes of transfer learning.

 - the `/models` folder holds saved models for loading.
     - Note that for the pre-trained models, we only saved resnet and googlenet due to GitHub space limitations.